 Both ISKCON and Sri Gaudiya Vedanta Samiti were founded by disciples of Sri Srimad Bhakti-siddhanta Sarasvati Thakura (1920), a very powerful acarya (world teacher), who standardised the processes of suddha-bhakti (pure devotion), brahmacarya (celibacy), and sannyasa (renounciation) establishing sixtyfour mathas (monasteries) in India himself.

-Srila Gurudeva offered me the service (seva) of performing dance recitals on the occasions of his festivals and sadhu-sangas.
-His transcendental presence elevated the quality of my service to the highest spiritual platform of vraja-bhakti.
-My life became successful.
+Srila Gurudeva offered me the service (seva) of performing dance recitals on the occasion of his festivals and sadhu-sangas.
+His presence elevated the quality of my service to the platform of vraja-bhakti.
+My life became successful!

-Srila Gurudeva was moved to tears, devotees told me later, probably caused by unexpectedly observing a fragment of an Indian tradition in devotion to Bhagavan, which was performed in the first country he visted, on his very first journey outside of India.
+Srila Gurudeva was moved to tears, they told me later, by unexpectedly observing fragments of the South Indian dance art in devotion to Bhagavan performed in "Holy Land", the first place he visted on his first journey outside of India.

-The wife of Sri Jayadeva Gosvami (13th century), who composed Sri Gita-govinda, which is Sanskrit poetry on the amourous relationship (srngara-rasa) of Radha-Govinda, was a performer (deva-dasi) of temple dance (dasi-attam).
+The wife of Sri Jayadeva Gosvami (13th century), who composed Sri Gita-govinda, which is Sanskrit poetry on the amourous relationship (srngara-rasa) of Radha-Govinda, was a performer (deva-dasi) of dasi-attam (dasi means servant; attam means high).
 Sri Ramananda Raya (who is Visakha-devi in the spiritual world) was training two deva-dasis, when he met with Sri Caitanya Mahaprabhu on His journey in South-India.
 The Deity of Sri Jagannatha, Lord of the Universe, broke the lock of His temple and ran into the forest at night, where he heard a deva-dasi singing the asta-padi (dance item) of Gita-govinda, and while on the run, the needles of the bushes tore His garment to pieces, which was noticed by the pujaris, in the morning.
 And Sri Caitanya, in Orissa, ran to a deva-dasi singing a krsna-padam (love song), when a brahmacari (celibate monk) stopped Him just in time before embracing the girl - forgetting, for a moment, that He wasn't Krsna but Caitanya.

 One of the devotees of the sadhu-sanga of Srila Gurudeva offered me the service of translating one of his books, Jaiva-dharma, composed by Srila Bhaktivinoda Thakura.
 With the blessing of Srila Gurudeva himself I continued with Sri Gita-govinda by Sri Jayadeva Gosvami.
 These literatures are translated from Bengali and Sanskrit and explained by Sri Narayana Maharaja in English.
 At present, Sri Gita-govinda is under reconstruction and will be published in due time.